rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Tag Assets

-Add a tag to multiple assets in bulk
+This action is used to add a tag to multiple assets in bulk

 ##### Input